Who Owns The Confederation Bridge

 Conclusion: A Legacy of Shared Ownership

 The Confederation Bridge stands as a testament to innovative financing and collaborative governance.
 The unique public-private partnership that governs its ownership and operation has proven successful in creating a vital link between two provinces.
 While the initial financing strategy prioritized debt repayment, the future of the bridge will undoubtedly be shaped by ongoing discussions, policy decisions, and a close consideration of its economic and social impact on both PEI and New Brunswick.
-Ultimately, the legacy of the Confederation Bridge will be defined not just by its engineering marvel, but by the enduring partnership that shaped its creation and guides its future.
+In the long run, the legacy of the Confederation Bridge will be defined not just by its engineering marvel, but by the enduring partnership that shaped its creation and guides its future.